harkonensaga/secure-programming-project/README.md

-# secure-programming-project
-A project implemented in Secure Programming course.
+A password manager project implemented in Secure Programming course.